 E: Moles that EVOLVE – change in size, shape, colour, elevation or start to bleed or itch – are suspect and should be seen by a dermatologist.

 F: This is one case where a softer body part is better.
 Moles that are FIRM to the touch are not typically normal.

 G: You don't want your mole to GROW, especially not rapidly in a short amount of time, such as a few months or weeks.

 Dermatologists suggest screening yourself all over once a month for any mole changes.

-Other smart skin strategies: Limit your sun exposure - don’t even think about hitting up a tanning bed - particularly between the hours of 10am and 3pm Also use a daily sunscreen that has ultraviolet A and B protection.
+Other smart skin strategies: Limit your sun exposure, particularly between the hours of 10am and 3pm.
+Don’t even think about hitting up a tanning bed.
+Also use a daily sunscreen that has ultraviolet A and B protection.
 Keep in mind that “it’s the total accumulated sun damage and exposure that’s a problem,” says Dr. Bank, “not just that one trip to St. Martin.”